 NPs function in all six EaP countries since 2011.
 Membership in National Platforms is open to all eligible civil society organisations.
 Within each National Platform, working groups are organized to reflect the working group structure of the whole Forum in order to better follow and influence developments within each working group at the national level.
 The National Platforms hold regular meetings and annual conferences, where they analyse the role of the Platform and its activities as well as look ahead to future activities.

-The linkage between the Steering Committee and the National Platforms is ensured by the Country Facilitators, who are elected to this function for a period of one year by the delegation of the respective country at the Annual Assembly.
+The linkage between the Steering Committee and the National Platforms is ensured by the Country Facilitators, who are elected to this function for a period of two years by the delegation of the respective country.
 The major tasks of the Country Facilitators are to coordinate the activities of the members of the country delegation within the framework of the Forum and to represent them in the Steering Committee.